Cimabue

 Biography

 The earliest mention of Cimabue places him in Rome in 1272, a significant location as the city was in the forefront of artistic innovation at the time.
-Artists like Pietro Cavallini (active 1270-1330) and Jacopo Torriti (fl.1290s) were already taking the first steps towards greater naturalism in art, one of the key elements of the coming Italian Renaissance.
+Artists like Pietro Cavallini (active 1270-1330) and Jacopo Torriti (fl.1290s) were already taking the first steps towards greater naturalism in art, one of the key elements of the forthcoming era of Renaissance art (c.1400-1530).

 The Assisi Upper Church frescos feature the Four Evangelists (in the vaults of the crossing), Life of the Virgin (walls of the apse), Apocalyptic Scenes and Crucifixion (left transept), Lives of St Peter and St Paul (right transept).
 In general, their preservation is poor, but enough remains visible to show that the Crucifixion is a work of enormous drama and power.
 And Cimabue masterfully unifies the picture plane with the architectural space it occupies.

-The S.Trinita Madonna, Cimabue's major surviving altarpiece, is - like the Rucellai Madonna, by Duccio di Buoninsegna (c.1260-1319) - one of the most majestic of the series of huge gabled panel-paintings of the Madonna and Child which culminates in Ognissanti Madonna (1307) by Giotto.
-It employs convincing perspective with a tentative central vanishing point, and marks a significant step in the Florentine depiction of realistic pictorial space.
+The S.Trinita Madonna, Cimabue's major surviving example of altarpiece art, is - like the Rucellai Madonna, by Duccio di Buoninsegna (c.1260-1319) - one of the most majestic of the series of huge gabled panel-paintings of the Madonna and Child which culminates in Ognissanti Madonna (1307) by Giotto.
+It employs convincing linear perspective with a tentative central vanishing point, and marks a significant step in the Florentine depiction of realistic pictorial space.

 Cimabue's talent is also clearly visible in the S.Croce Crucifixion.
 The flesh is painted in a new softness, and Christ's body is portrayed using an extremely emotive Gothic-style "S" curve, after the Tuscan artist Giunta Pisano (active c.1230-55).